 Stars: Jay Pharoah, Cleopatra Coleman, Meagan Good, Natalie Zea.

 Service: Showtime Anytime.

 Why it's impossible to stop watching: Pharoah is the real deal.
 A motormouthed force of nature with the panache of a young Jamie Foxx, he manages to ooze cool confidence while also showing enough vulnerability to keep him grounded.
 The supporting cast, particularly Good, is also superb.
 Whenever you think you know where the plot is headed, it socks you with a surprise twist that changes the paradigm.
-It will be exciting to see where things head in season two, which debuts Dec.
-10.
+Fans were sad to hear the show was canceled after its lone season.